davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/docker.md

-You know that the {pivotal-gemfire-name} Docker container is running since we ended up at a Gfsh command prompt in the interactive shell.
+You know that the VMware GemFire Docker container is running since we ended up at a Gfsh command prompt in the interactive shell.